Seb7421/Thermal-Signature-Classification/README.md

 The main code is contained in the Jupyter notebook `thermal_signature_classification.ipynb`.
 To run the code:

 1. Clone this repository
+2. If you don't have the dataset ready:
+   - Set up and run the data preparation script (see Data Preparation section)
-2. Download the required subset of the BirdsAI dataset (contact the authors for access)
+   - Or download the required subset of the BirdsAI dataset (contact the authors for access)
 3. Place the dataset in a directory named `birdsai_data` with the expected structure
+4. Set up the CNN environment: `conda env create -f cnn_notebook_env.yml`
+5. Activate the environment: `conda activate cnn-tutorial`
-4. Run the Jupyter notebook
+6. Run the Jupyter notebook: `jupyter notebook thermal_signature_classification.ipynb`

 ## Project Structure